 allows you to focus on any specific employee demographics that you

 would like to measure.
 For instance, some companies customize their

 survey to eliminate the Job Role and Department titles entirely

 locations instead of Departments.

-Job Role and Departments survey categories can be found on the last
+Job Role and Demographic survey categories can be found on the last

 page of the Employee Engagement and Satisfaction Survey (see the